Deadline: Proposals considered until funds consumed, but not later than February 28, 2019

 Criteria for selection: An effective research project is one that: shows strong technical merit of the proposed work, builds connections to NASA Centers and NASA research activities (or other prospective future funding sources), aligns with documented NASA and State of Iowa needs and priorities, involves collaborators from multiple disciplines, involves other Space Grant affiliates (where appropriate), provides adequate matching funds, and has a high potential for becoming self-sustaining when ISGC funding ends.
 Effectiveness should be measured (at least in part) by the degree to which the investigator has established a meaningful interaction and has the potential to lead to longer-term interactions.

-Proposal Submission Procedure: Proposals in Microsoft Word format are to be submitted to the ISGC office at email@example.com by October 8, 2018.
-The budget should be submitted in Excel format with the ISGC template, see below.
+Proposal Submission Procedure: Proposals in Microsoft Word format are to be submitted to the ISGC office at email@example.com by February 28, 2019.
 Proposals will be reviewed as submitted with award allocations until program funding is consumed.
+The budget should be submitted in Excel format with the ISGC template, see link below.

 Template available in Excel format from: https://www.iaspacegrant.org/funding/faculty/